Table of Contents

 - der Computer → die Computer

-In German, some nouns change their vowel sound when they become plural.
+In German, some nouns change their form in a special way when they become plural.
+One of these changes is called an umlaut change.

 - a → ä